-World Institute on Disability

-WID is an international public policy center dedicated to carrying out research on disability issues.
+World Institute on Disability: WID is an international public policy center dedicated to carrying out research on disability issues.
 WID maintains an online information and resource directory on technology, research, universal design, and ADA.
+Visit the resources on the WID website: WID.org.